Broken Heart (Once Upon a Time): In Storybrooke

 Zelena heads to the hospital to find her child but finds only Regina, telling her that the child is Robin's and that their feud has to end.
 However, she allows Zelena to meet with Robin and the baby back at David and Mary Margaret's loft; she tells Zelena that she hopes that her love for her child will change her, the same way it did for her because of her love for Henry.
 Vowing that they will never be a family, Robin tells Zelena he will allow her to visit the child, as long either he or Regina are present.
 Zelena then has her first real bonding moment with her new baby.

-Regina asks Merida to keep an eye on Emma, only to have Hook appear in front of the archer and knock her out.
+Regina asks Merida to keep an eye on Emma, who wishes to pay her back after what she did to her, only to have Hook appear in front of the archer and knock her out.
 When Emma asks Hook what he plans on doing, he replies by saying that since he was now the Dark One, he was a "free man" and now sought revenge on Mr. Gold.
 He says that he is no longer bound by love or by Emma as "a distraction" from his true goal.
 He tells her that each time Emma is in trouble, she pushes away all of her loved ones, including Hook, because she thinks that she can solve all of her problems on her own, and that this trait will keep her as an "orphan" forever.
 He goes on to tell her that she didn't need any villains to destroy her happiness, because she was already good at doing that to herself.
 When Emma asks Hook why he's telling her that, Hook says that he's doing it because he wants to hurt her like how she hurt him, before vanishing.
 However, Hook's appearance had given Emma enough time to escape, to warn Gold and ask him to succeed in distracting Hook during their upcoming duel, so that she can retrieve the dreamcatchers.